delta1/pakweight.com/content/episodes/003-the-majestic-filly/index.md

 +++
 title = "003 - The Majestic Filly"
 date = "2024-09-03"
-description = "Our guest this episode is our legendary friend Clifford Viljoen, the best rollblading export from South Africa!"
+description = "Our guest this episode is our legendary friend Clifford Viljoen, the best rollerblading export from South Africa!"

 [taxonomies]
 tags = ["friends","rollerblading","clifford viljoen","roces"]